Slow Cooker Pulled Pork

 Remove the pork from the slow cooker, wrap in foil and leave to rest for 30 minutes.

-As the pork relaxes, blend the cornflour with 1 tbsp cold water.
+As the pork relaxes, blend the cornflour with 1 tablespoon cold water.
 Add to the sauce in the slow cooker along with the rest of the seasoning mix.
 Cook on high for 20 minutes, until thickened slightly.

 Shred (with the cooking juices) into chunky pieces with 2 forks.
 Return the pulled pork to the sauce in the slow cooker and stir well.